Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

-For validating the use case, we will explore two scenarios: first where we maintain a fixed demand distribution while varying the cost of procurement and fixed ordering cost, and second where we experiment with different demand distributions while keeping the parameters for the cost of procurement and fixed ordering cost constant.
+For validating the use case, we will explore two scenarios: (i) maintaining a fixed demand distribution while varying the cost of procurement, and (ii) experimenting with different demand distributions while keeping the parameters for the cost of procurement constant.